Article written by Elisa - Travel Writer & Local in France

 At the end of February or the beginning of March, several hundreds of masks dressed in elegant costumes like in Venice, roam slowly and freely in the Old Town streets, and they like to pose, parade, and group together on the catwalks.

-And there you have it, the list of best places to visit in France in winter.
-What are your favorite France winter destinations?
+And there you have it, where to go in France in winter.
+What are your favorite France winter destinations for your France in winter itinerary?

 Pin it now & read it later